-Please note: You must be subscribed to the SharePoint or CMS research stream(s) to download this advisory, or you must purchase it individually.
+Please note: You must be subscribed to the SharePoint or CMS research stream(s) to download this advisory.
 Please log in if you're subscribed to any of those research streams.
 Otherwise, see subscription details here.

 Both in the 2007 and 2010 releases, Microsoft heavily touted SharePoint's web content and experience management (WCXM) service improvements.
 In reality, basic WCXM capabilities oft were "shoehorned" into SharePoint’s document-collaboration framework.